AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-02.md

 # re-conciliation

-The process of rendering page using virtual DOM and diff algorithm.
+The process of displaying page using virtual DOM and diff algorithm.